-Students pursing the standalone M.P.H. may request a course waiver or transfer/waiver of 6 graduate credits into their M.P.H.
-Plan of Study.
-A course waiver, appropriate when coursework/credits earned elsewhere (regardless of whether they have been applied to a prior degree) exhibit significant overlap with available M.P.H.
-Program courses, replaces a core course requirement with an expectation that an alternative (i.e., advanced) course will be completed.
-A credit waiver recognizes coursework/credits earned elsewhere but not applied to a prior degree that reflect sufficient overlap with elective courses available through the Program.
-The transfer of credits reflects relevant coursework completed elsewhere and not applied to another graduate degree that can be included in the Program's Plan of Study.
+Students pursing the standalone M.P.H. may request a course waiver or credit transfer to their M.P.H.
+Plan of Study when coursework completed elsewhere (regardless of whether they have been applied to a prior degree) exhibits significant overlap with available M.P.H.
+Program courses.
+Course waivers apply to foundational course requirements with an expectation that alternative (i.e., advanced) courses will be completed.
+Up to 6-credits may be transferred to a student's Plan of Study.
+Dual degree candidates may request a course waiver, but are not eligible to apply for credit waivers or credit transfers.